-We propose a simple, novel and yet effective method for building and testing decision trees that minimizes the sum of the misclassification cost and the test cost.
-More specifically, we first propose a novel and simple splitting criterion for attribute selection in tree building.
-Our treebuilding algorithm has many desirable properties for a cost-sensitive learning system that considers both types of costs.
-Then, assuming that the testing cases may have a large number of missing values for certain attributes, we design several intelligent testing strategies that can suggest how to obtain the missing values with new tests that come with a cost in order to minimize the total cost.
+We propose a simple, novel and yet effective method for building and testing decision trees that minimizes the sum of the misclassification and test costs.
+More specifically, we first put forward an original and simple splitting criterion for attribute selection in tree building.
+Our treebuilding algorithm has many desirable properties for a cost-sensitive learning system that must account for both types of costs.
+Then, assuming that the test cases may have a large number of missing values, we design several intelligent test strategies that can suggest ways of obtaining the missing values at a cost in order to minimize the total cost.
 We experimentally compare these strategies and C4.5, and demonstrate that our new algorithms significantly outperform C4.5 and its variations.
-In addition, the complexity of our algorithm is similar to C4.5, and is much lower than many previous works.
-Our work will be useful for many diagnostic tasks where one must consider both the misclassification cost and the test cost for obtaining missing information.
+In addition, our algorithm's complexity is similar to that of C4.5, and is much lower than that of previous work.
+Our work is useful for many diagnostic tasks which must factor in the misclassification and test costs for obtaining missing information.